Carl Tamayo: Changwon LG Sakers (2024–present)

 On June 5, 2024, Tamayo signed with the Changwon LG Sakers in the Korean Basketball League (KBL).
 In his first game with them, he contributed eight points, seven rebounds, two steals, one assist, and one block in a win over the Daegu KOGAS Pegasus.
 He then followed it up with 16 points, five rebounds and four assists as they won back to back games.
 The team went on to win eight straight games.
 However, he had to sit out for a while due to a groin injury.

 Three games later, Tamayo returned with 17 points seven rebounds, and three assists as he made a clutch jumper with 1:19 remaining in a win over the Goyang Sono Skygunners.
 In their next game, he scored a career-high 37 points as he made all of his 15 shots from inside the arc along with seven rebounds and three assists in a loss to the Seoul Samsung Thunders.
 He followed it up with 31 points and eight rebounds in a win over the Anyang Jung Kwan Jang Red Boosters.
 For his play, he was selected as the MVP of the third round, the first Changwon player to be given the honor since Assem Marei during the 2023–24 season, and the first Asian import to receive this honor.

 Tamayo went on to help Changwon reach the finals with a sweep of the Ulsan Hyundai Mobis Phoebus in the semis.
 In the first two games of the finals, he led the team with 24 and 27 points respectively.
 Changwon even held a 3–0 lead in the series over the Seoul SK Knights.
 However, Seoul went on to win the next three games, forcing a Game 7.
 In Game 7, Changwon fended off Seoul to win its first title in 28 years.
 With the championship, Tamayo became the first Filipino import to win a title both in the Japanese B.League and KBL.
+The following season, they were eliminated in the semifinals by Goyang.